netarchivesuite/solrwayback/README.md

 # SolrWayback

-## SolrWayback 4.0 software bundle released will be released in November 2020.
+## SolrWayback 4.0 software bundle will be released in November 2020.
 It is currently on the newfrontend branch